cs2470-HAMK/Camo-transfer/README.md

 # Camo-transfer

-This directory contains papers that we used to concpetualize this project and understand the structure needed to build this model.
 The goal here is to build out a model that is able to take in any landscape image and output a reasonable camouflage pattern that a potential user could apply to tasks and projects of interests.
 Much of the work is parceled into separate colab notebooks that collectively produce a model output.

 ### Data